 Moving products that require temperature control involves multiple moving parts to work seamlessly.
 The normal process of moving freight is simple – plan the route, load the container, move the product, and deliver to the customer.
-When products require temperature controls like reefers of frozen shipments, each phase of shipping involves multiple additional steps.
+When products require temperature controls like reefers of frozen shipments, each phase of shipping involves additional steps.

 Here are some of the ways the cold supply chain is different.